 Fig. 9.
-EDS-electron micrograph showing major elemental composition of typical Fe bands alternating with Si-rich layers in the NFIF.
+EDS-electron image showing major elemental composition of typical Fe bands alternating with Si-rich layers in the NFIF.
 Volcaniclastic detritus mostly present in the Fe-rich bands, suggests precipitation during active submarine volcanism.
-To the contrary, the Si-rich band grains that are of a homogenous fine size composition and lacking volcaniclast, suggest deposition during intervals of minimal volcanic activity.
-Arrows in A and B depict the direction of sedimentation, seen to proceed from an Fe-rich matrix mixed with large grains of volcaniclastic detritus (DM) to one composed essentially of very fine-grained Fe particles before transitioning into the very fine-grained Si-rich layer.
-An upward fining of the volcaniclastic particles in the Fe-rich layers transitions from one made up of volcaniclastic debris and hematite, to a mainly thin hematite-rich horizon at the top of this mixed layer (see supplementary Figs 8-11 for details).
-This concurrent occurrence of volcaniclast and Fe oxides, combined with the upward fining nature of the Fe-rich layers, suggest the release and oxidation of Fe(II) coincided with the settling of hydrothermal debris resulting from the introduction of enormous amount of reduced materials into the water column.
-The Fe-rich layer ceased forming as hydrothermal/volcanic release of Fe subsided, followed by deposition of the Si-rich layer.
+To the contrary, the Si-rich bands are composed of more fine-grain, signifying deposition during periods of minimal volcanic activity.
+Arrows in panels (A) and (B) depict the direction of sedimentation, which was often seen to proceed from an Fe-rich matrix mixed with large grains of volcaniclastic detritus (DM) to one composed essentially of very fine-grained Fe particles before transitioning into the very fine-grained Si-rich layer.
+An upward fining of the volcaniclastic particles in the Fe-rich layers transitions from one made up of volcaniclastic debris and hematite, to a mainly thin hematiterich horizon at the top of this mixed layer (see supplementary Figs 8-11 for details).
+This concurrent occurrence of volcaniclast and Fe oxides and the upward fining nature of the Fe-rich layers, suggest the release and oxidation of Fe(II) coincided with the settling of hydrothermal debris resulting from the introduction of enormous amount of reduced materials into the water column (Bekker et al., 2010).
+The ironrich layer ceased forming as hydrothermal/volcanic release of Fe subsided, followed by deposition of the Si-rich layer.
 This repetitive cycle of events is observed for tens of metres laterally and vertically, stressing that the layers are not single isolated or post-depositional replacement events, but chemical precipitates that sequentially sedimented out of the water column.
-Red color in B and C depict Fe and green in C and F, Si.
+Red colour in Panels (B) and (C) depict Fe and green in panels (C) and (F), Si.